 In 2022, there's no stopping video content.
 Today, nearly 86% of businesses use video assets in their creative campaigns, and it’s easy to see why.

 - According to MarketingSherpa, videos attract 300% more traffic than other types of content and are an effective tool for nurturing leads.

 - A Conversion XL study found that video increases organic traffic on a website by 157%.

-- Unbounce found that adding a video to your landing page can increase conversions by up to 80%.
+- Unbounce found that adding a video a landing page can increase conversions by up to 80%.

-Among our own user base, video assets are the second most common asset type created and reviewed online proofing today.
+Among our own user base, video assets are the second most common asset type uploaded and reviewed by creative teams in our platform.

-But video production involves multiple players on different teams, juggling deadlines, managing budgets, and ideally—sticking to often tight turnaround schedules.
-With all of these moving pieces in the mix, you’ll need a solid pre-and post-production video workflow to keep it all together.
+But video production involves multiple players on different teams, juggling deadlines, managing budgets, and ideally sticking to what are often tight turnaround schedules.
+With all of these elements in the mix, an efficient pre-production and post-production video workflow can keep all these moving parts together.

-Whether you're an agency specializing in video, an enterprise brand looking to augment your marketing with video assets, or a video producer, this guide will give you a video production workflow that will enable you to produce and approve quality video content faster and ensure compliance with brand and regulatory guidelines.
+Whether you're an agency specializing in video, an enterprise brand looking to create more in-house video assets or a freelance video producer, this guide will give you a video production workflow that will enable you to produce and approve quality video content faster, every time.